Rawa-spec/Writer-s_corner/README.md

 ## Deployment procedure

-The application is deployed by configuring github to use the main branch for a github pages site.
+The application is deployed by configuring the github repository to use the main branch for a github pages site.
+Each commit to the main branch will update the site url.

 ## Credits